-Covid 19 coronavirus: Police launch criminal probe into cruise ship Ruby Princess
+Covid 19 coronavirus: Police launch probe into cruise ship Ruby Princess

-A criminal investigation will be launched by police into the conduct of Carnival Australia amid the Ruby Princess cruise-ship debacle, which saw 2700 passengers disembark the ship in Sydney despite passengers showing coronavirus symptoms.
+A criminal investigation will be launched by police into the conduct of Carnival Australia amid the Ruby Princess cruise ship debacle, which saw 2700 passengers get off the ship in Sydney despite passengers showing coronavirus symptoms.

 NSW Police Commissioner Mick Fuller confirmed there would be a criminal investigation into who was to blame for allowing the ship - which has also been linked to a cluster in New Zealand - to dock and disembark infected passengers, after what he said was "a significant amount of deaths".

-Ten passengers from the Ruby Princess have died since the ship docked in Sydney on March 19, allowing 2700 passengers disembark despite some onboard having Covid-19 symptoms.
+Ten passengers from the Ruby Princess have died since the ship docked in Sydney on March 19, allowing 2700 passengers to disembark despite some onboard having Covid-19 symptoms.

+A New Zealand police spokesperson this evening told the Herald they currently did not plan to investigate the cruise ship company.

-A Napier couple say they were not told by cruise ship authorities there was an outbreak of Covid-19 on board the Ruby Princess when they disembarked in Sydney.
+A Napier couple say they were not told by cruise ship authorities there was an outbreak of Covid-19 onboard the Ruby Princess when they disembarked in Sydney.

 The next day, Andrew and June Ranyard started to experience coronavirus symptoms.